Puppy potty training is an exercise in patience and love.

 What to do if your puppy struggles with potty training

 How long does potty training a puppy take?
-It’s often a work in progress, taking up to a year for puppies to fully get it.
+It’s often a work in progress, taking up to a year for some puppies to fully get it.

 However, by 10 weeks, your puppy should start to show signs of understanding the concept based on the positive feedback (and treats!) you provide when they potty outside.